NelsonAlemanMoreno/ConceptArt/README.md

 3. A4.HardSurface.flatValue
 4. A4.HardSurface.render

-which show how 12 inital designs are narrowed to 6 then 3 and to 1 final design
+these files are ordered in progression which show how 12 inital designs are narrowed to 6 then 3 and to 1 final design

 ### A5: Material Studies
 Generate many different materials on different shapes using any techniques for approaching the surface. each file display one shape with different materials